 If there was a single group of nutrients that could make a difference to skin health, it would be healthy fats.
 Whilst nothing really works in isolation, research indicates that fats play a vital part in keeping the skin in tip top condition.

-A higher intake of healthy fats is linked with benefits such as improved skin elasticity (5), better skin hydration (6) and slower ageing (7).
+A higher intake of healthy fats is linked with skin benefits such as improved elasticity (5), better hydration (6) and slower ageing (7).

 Avocados, salmon, sunflower seeds, walnuts and almonds are all sources of skin supporting fats.